Effects

 Effect Modifiers

-These delivery methods are declared as part of a Melee or Ranged tag.
-Before you attack with the weapon, declare any modifiers before any additional condition or effect they apply (if any).
+These delivery methods are declared as part of the delivery.
+Before you, declare any modifiers before the effect they apply.

 Critical Effect: Cannot be recovered by the standard methods, and instead must be healed with a treatment specific to that Critical Effect.
 (This treatment is usually done at the Med Bay Station.)